sundas586/Feature-Engineering/README.md

 [MI_Kaggle](https://www.kaggle.com/code/ryanholbrook/mutual-information)
 [MI_Towards_DataScience](https://towardsdatascience.com/select-features-for-machine-learning-model-with-mutual-information-534fe387d5c8)

+MI can also be used for the purpose of PCA (compute the MI scores for the components and see what kind of variation is most predictive of your target.
+That could give you ideas for kinds of features to create -- a product of 'Height' and 'Diameter' if 'Size' is important, say, or a ratio of 'Height' and 'Diameter' if Shape is important.
+You could even try clustering on one or more of the high-scoring components.)

 **What is mutual information (MI) in feature selection?**
 Between two random variables, one taken from any feature and one taken from target feature, there is a non-negative value, which measures the dependency between the variables.
 It is equal to zero if and only if two random variables are totally independent of each other, and higher values mean higher dependency.